 Renewing your licence for a Class 1 licence – Cars and Motor Cycles

 Each time a person with diabetes at risk of hypoglycaemia wishes to renew their driving licence, they must present a completed medical form (completed within the previous month) stating their fitness to drive.
-The duration of the medical certification of fitness to drive will determine the duration of licence you can apply for i.e. generally the licence will only be issued for three years duration but if your doctor certifies you fit to drive for longer i.e. more than three years, apply for the longer time.
+The duration of the medical certification of fitness to drive will determine the duration of licence you can apply for.
+If you are on medication that can potentially cause hypos, and you meet the medical standards as outlined in the medical fitness to drive guidelines a 1-3 year licence will be issued.
 Diabetes Ireland acknowledges that the shorter duration imposes additional costs and is seeking the implementation of alternative practices.

 Renewing your licence for a Class 2 licence – Trucks, Buses and Trailer Vehicles